Find a CO2 Laser Clinic

 CO2 Laser Before and After

-CO2 laser skin resurfacing can produce significant improvements in skin texture and tone.
-Before treatment, patients often have concerns such as acne scars, deep wrinkles, sun damage, or uneven skin texture.
+Before treatment, patients often have concerns such as acne scars, deep wrinkles, skin laxity, sun damage, or uneven skin texture.
 After the skin heals, many patients notice smoother skin, softer lines, improved pore appearance, and a more even complexion.
 The results of CO2 laser resurfacing continue to improve over several months as new collagen forms beneath the skin.

 Results vary depending on the depth of the treatment, the condition being treated, and the patient’s skin type.
 Fractional CO2 laser treatments typically produce gradual improvements with shorter downtime, while fully ablative CO2 laser resurfacing can deliver more dramatic before and after results but usually requires a longer recovery period.